 - Digital Media Access

-This mixed MA and PhD course offered students a variety of approaches to the study of digital media access, including policy (common carriage, net neutrality), digital divide literatures, circuits of cultural studies, and disability studies understandings of access.
-Students conducted an in-depth analysis of access to a given media artifact, and produced final seminar papers.
+This mixed MA and PhD course taught at Indiana University offered students a variety of approaches to the study of digital media access, including policy (common carriage, net neutrality), digital divide literatures, circuits of cultural studies, and disability studies understandings of access.